-From news to cutting-edge scientific papers, from a home office to the largest companies in the world, data visualization is a critical method for revealing patterns in data and telling stories.
-Because data visualization is indispensible in understanding data, and because more and more decisions are driven by data, data visualization has become an essential skill for every knowledge worker.
+From news to cutting-edge scientific papers, from a home office to the largest companies in the world, data visualization is a critical step in understanding data.
+Because data visualization is indispensable in data analysis, data visualization has become an essential skill for every knowledge worker.
 This course is an introduction to basic statistical data analysis and visualization.
-We will learn fundamentals of data visualization in the context of perception, integrity, design, statistics, types of data, and visualization techniques.
-The hands-on exercises using the Python stack aim to equip you with practical data visualization skills and they will be an integral part of the course.
+We will learn the fundamentals of data visualization in the context of perception, integrity, design, statistics, types of data, and visualization techniques.
+The hands-on exercises using the Python stack aim to equip you with practical data visualization skills.

-Relationships with E583/Z637 Information Visualization (IVMOOC): Compared with E583/Z637, this course is geared more towards producing fundamental statistical visualizations and exploratory data analysis using the Python data science and visualization stack.
-Therefore, this course may be more suitable for students who pursue their careers in research, developement, engineering, and data analysis, and those who will directly process and analyze complex datasets.
+Relationships with E583/Z637 Information Visualization (IVMOOC) Compared with E583/Z637, this course is geared more towards producing fundamental statistical visualizations and exploratory data analysis by writing code using the Python data science and visualization stack.
+Therefore, this course may be more suitable for students who pursue their careers in research, development, engineering, and data analysis, and those who will directly process and analyze complex datasets.